albertjcuac/rickandmortyvue/README.md

 # Search experience consuming the Rick and Morty API with Vue

 Second challenge as an academy fellow in Empathy.co, there are two branches:
--main: contains the challenge implemented with Vue.
+- main: contains the challenge implemented with Vue.
--vuex; contains the code from main migrated to vuex.
+- vuex; contains the code from main migrated to vuex.

 ## Recommended IDE Setup